-Enter the policy configuration mode, set the matchup data flow of policy and replace the previous settings with this data flow according to the following steps:
+Enter the policy configuration mode, set the match-up data flow of policy and replace the previous settings with this data flow according to the following steps:

-Command Purpose

-config Enters the global configuration mode.

-[no]policy-map name Enters the configuration mode of the QoS

-policy map. name stands for the name of the policy. description description-text Sets the description of the QoS policy. description-text stands for the text to describe the policy. classify {any cos cos icos icos Matches up with any packet. vlan vlanid ivlan ivlanid ethernet- type ethernet-type precedence Configures the matching COS value; the precedence-value dscp dscp-value tos tos-value diffserv diffserv-value valid range is 0 to 7. ip ip-access-list ipv6 ipv6-access- list mac mac-access-list } Configures the matching interior tag COS value; the valid range is 0 to 7. no classify { cos icos vlan ivlan ethernet-type precedence dscp vlanid stands for the matched VLAN, which tos diffserv ip ipv6 mac } ranges from 1 to 4094. ivlanid stands for the matched inner VLAN, which ranges from 1 to 4094. ethernet-type stands for the matched packet type, which is between 0x0600 and 0xFFFF. precedence-value stands for the priority field in tos of IP packet (5-7 of tos), which ranges from 0 to 7. dscp-value stands for the dscp field in tos o IP packet (2-7 of tos), which ranges from 0 to 63. tos-value stands for latency, throughput reliability and cost fields in tos of IF packet(1-4 of tos), which ranges from 0 to 15. diffserv-value stands for the entire tos field: 8, 0-255.
+Command Purpose config Enters the global configuration mode. [no]policy-map name Enters the configuration mode of the QoS policy map. name stands for the name of the policy. description description-text Sets the description of the QoS policy. description-text stands for the text to describe the policy. classify {any cos cos icos icos Matches up with any packet. vlan vlanid ivlan ivlanid ethernet-type ethernet-type precedence precedence-value dscp dscp-value tos tos-value diffserv diffserv-value ip ip-access-list ipv6 ipv6-access-list mac mac-access-list } Configures the matched COS value which ranges between 0 and 7. icos stands for the matched inner COS value which ranges between 0 and 7. vlanid stands for the matched VLAN, which ranges from 1 to 4094. no classify { cos icos vlan ivlan ethernet-type precedence dscp ivlanid stands for the matched inner VLAN, which ranges from 1 to 4094. tos diffserv ip ipv6 mac } ethernet-type stands for the matched packet type, which is between 0x0600 and 0xFFFF. precedence-value stands for the priority field in tos of IP packet, which ranges from 0 to 7. dscp-value stands for the dscp field in tos of IP packet, which ranges from 0 to 63. tos-value stands for latency, throughput, reliability and cost fields in tos of IP packet, which ranges from 0 to 15. diffserv-value stands for the entire tos field.
 Ip-access-list stands for the name of the matched IP access list.
 The name has 1 to 20 characters.

-Ipv6-access-list stands for the name of the matched IP access list.
+Ipv6-access-list stands for the name of the matched IPv6 access list.
 The name has 1 to 20 characters.
 Configures the name of the matched MAC access list.
-The name has 1 to 20

-characters.

-exit Goes back to the global configuration mode.

-exit Goes back to the EXEC mode.
+The name has 1 to -20 characters. exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.

-1.3.12 Setting the Actions of the Matchup Data Flow of the QoS Policy Mapping
+1.3.12 Setting the Actions of the Match-up Data Flow of the QoS Policy Mapping